curityio/kafka-zero-trust/README.md

 }
 ```

-The Orders API makes a token exchange request to adjust the original access token:
+The Orders API makes a token exchange request to with the original access token:

 ```text
 POST http://localhost:8443/oauth/v2/oauth-token